arman37/algorithms-and-data-structures/stack/README.md

  - Time complexity of **_Push_** operation - **`O(1)`**
  - Time complexity of **_Pop_** operation - **`O(1)`**
  - Time complexity of **_Size_** operation - **`O(1)`**
+### limitations:
+ - Stack size must be defined when creating the stack
+ - Stack size can't be changed if defined once